Call-out: Children’s Laureate Wales 2021-2023

 The Children’s Laureate Wales will:

-- be willing and able to commit to at least 24 working days per year to work as Children’s Laureate Wales;
+- be willing and able to commit to at least 20 working days per year to work as Children’s Laureate Wales; If you have any concerns about your availability (e.g. employment and/or caring responsibilities) and the role, please get in touch;

 - be able to work with children and young people up to the age of 18;